Bangladesh–Turkey relations

 Bangladesh–Turkey relations are the bilateral relations between Bangladesh and Turkey.
 Both countries are members of the Organisation of Islamic Cooperation.
-Turkey has an embassy in Dhaka and Bangladesh has an embassy in Ankara and a consulate in Istanbul.
+Turkey has an embassy in Dhaka and Bangladesh has one in Ankara and a consulate in Istanbul.

 History

 Early

-The two countries have had diplomatic relationships for several centuries.
+The two nations have had diplomatic relationships for several centuries.
 Ottoman ports were establishing trade links with Bengal by the 1580s.
 The ancient shipbuilding industry at the Port of Chittagong provided for the entire fleet of Ottoman warships of the sultans in the 17th century.
 The renowned muslin trade in Bengal was also welcomed by the Ottomans, who used the material for their turbans.

 Dr. Mukhtar Ahmed Ansari's All-India Medical Mission travelled to Constantinople in 1912 to provide medical aid to the Ottoman Empire during the Balkan Wars.
 One notable participant in the mission was the Bengali author Ismail Hossain Siraji.
 Bengali Muslims continued to express their support to the Ottomans during the Khilafat Movement.

 Modern

-In 2016, the diplomatic relationship between two countries became complex when Bangladesh denounced Turkey's consecutive requests to free several Bangladeshi Jamaat-e-Islami leaders who have been convicted for war crimes during Bangladesh Liberation War by the International Crimes Tribunal in Bangladesh and eventually executed.
+In 2016, the diplomatic relationship between two countries became complex when Bangladesh denounced Turkey's consecutive requests to free several Bangladeshi Jamaat-e-Islami leaders who had been convicted for alleged war crimes during Bangladesh Liberation War by a domestic tribunal in Bangladesh, which was oddly named International Crimes Tribunal, and were eventually executed.
 Following the execution of the Jamaat leader Motiur Rahman Nizami, Turkey withdrew its ambassador to Bangladesh.
 However, after Bangladesh's condemnation of the coup d'état attempt to overthrow the Erdogan government, relations began to improve.
 Consequently, Ankara sent a new ambassador to Dhaka.
 After arrival, the new Turkish ambassador remarked, "Bangladesh had helped Turkey by expressing its support to Erdogan’s government after the failed coup attempt."
 The ambassador commented that the relations between the two countries have become normal.
 The ambassador also expressed Turkey's willingness in helping Bangladesh to control militancy in the country.

 During the Rohingya crisis, where the Muslim Rohingyas were being expelled from Myanmar, Turkey donated millions of dollars to the government of Bangladesh in order to aid the Rohingyas who are settling in Chittagong.
 In September 2017, First Lady Emine Erdogan visited and helped provide relief in the shelters of the Rohingyas and promised more co-operation and aid to Bangladesh.

+Contribution to Turkish Independence

+During Turkish War of Independence, Turkish nation remembers the support received from the Muslims from South Asia including Bengalis.
+People all over from Bangladesh sent their support for the Turkish War of Independence.

+In 1921, National Poet of Bangladesh Kazi Nazrul Islam wrote a poem "Kemal Pasha" to praise Mustafa Kemal Atatürk.
+He was the only foreign poet to praise Atatürk and the Turkish War of Independence with a heroic poem.